open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

   - `build_dem_orthomosaic()`: Checks `build_dem.enabled` OR `build_orthomosaic.enabled` (runs if either is true)
 - **Secondary photo processing:**
   - `match_photos_secondary()` and `align_cameras_secondary()` reuse the same config sections as primary photos (`match_photos` and `align_cameras`)
-  - These steps run only if `photo_path_secondary` is provided and is a non-empty string
+  - These steps run only if `project.photo_path_secondary` is provided and is a non-empty string
   - No separate config sections needed for secondary processing
 - **Logical dependencies:** While `match_photos` and `align_cameras` have separate config sections, you must run `match_photos` before `align_cameras` (enforced by prerequisite validation)